Domestic Violence Attorney

 According to the Florida Department of Law Enforcement, 106,882 domestic violence crimes were reported in Florida in 2014, resulting in 64,460 arrests.
 In Miami-Dade County alone, there were 9,811 domestic violence incidents reported that year, nearly one-tenth of all incidents statewide and more than any other county in the state.

-Hubbs Law is experienced in defending people who are accused of domestic violence in Miami and throughout Miami-Dade County, including Miami Beach, Hialeah, Miami Gardens, Kendall, Fontainebleau, Homestead, Doral and South Miami, as well as other cities and communities in the Greater Miami area.
+Hubbs Law domestic violence attorneys are experienced in defending people who are accused of domestic violence in Miami and throughout Miami-Dade County, including Miami Beach, Hialeah, Miami Gardens, Kendall, Fontainebleau, Homestead, Doral and South Miami, as well as other cities and communities in the Greater Miami area.

 - Violation of a Domestic Violence Injunction